Raghav-Bajaj/HacktoberFest-2022/README.md

 - Add a profile page to the `profiles` directory
 - Create a simple "Hello, World" script in a language of your choice

-Choose one or all 2, make a pull request for your work and wait for it to be merged!
+Choose one or all 2, make a pull request for your work and wait for it to be merged!!

 ## Getting started